 The two keys to making quick, healthy meals and snacks are to keep a well-stocked kitchen and to spend a few minutes planning meals every week.

-Buy foods you can make and serve in a hurry.
-Look for items that are low-sodium (salt), fat-free or low-fat, and choose canned fruit packed in water or juice.
-Stock your pantry with healthy snack items, such as dried fruits, whole grain crackers and nuts.
+Buy foods you can make and serve when time is limited.
+Look for low-sodium (salt), fat-free, or low-fat items, and choose canned fruit packed in water or juice.
+Stock your pantry with healthy snack items, such as dried fruits, whole grain crackers, and nuts.
 Serve goodies only on special occasions.
-Don’t tempt your family with chips, cookies, candy, soft drinks and other junk foods.
+Try not to tempt your family with chips, cookies, candy, soft drinks, and other junk foods.

 - canned low-sodium chicken or beef broth